datatrail-jhu/04_githubbasics/manuscript/08_git_help.md

 ?
 When you run into a problem using git and GitHub, what's the first thing you should do?

 C) Google how to solve your issue and read through solutions from others.
+C) Use the Internet to see if anyone else has had a similar issue and solved it.
 o) Move files to a new directory locally and re-clone the repo before moving files back and pushing to GitHub.
 o) Delete your GitHub account and all repositories to start completely over.
 o) Delete the GitHub repository and push local changes.